pmeier/light-the-torch/README.md

   ltt install --pytorch-computation-backend=cu102 torch
   ```

 - By default, `ltt` installs stable PyTorch binaries.
-In addition, PyTorch provides
-  nightly, test, and long-time support (LTS) binaries.
-You can switch the channel you
+To install binaries from nightly,
-  want to install from with the `--pytorch-channel` option:
+  test, or LTS channels pass the `--pytorch-channel` option:

   ```shell
   ltt install --pytorch-channel=nightly torch
   ```

-  If the channel option is not passed, using `pip`'s builtin `--pre` option will install
+  If `--pytorch-channel` is not passed, using `pip`'s builtin `--pre` option will
-  PyTorch test binaries.
+  install PyTorch test binaries.

 Of course you are not limited to install only PyTorch distributions.
 Everything shown
 above also works if you install packages that depend on PyTorch: